Publisher: Harebrained Schemes LLC

 Forget about the last Shadowrun FPS.
 That game was a disaster.
 This HD remake of Shadowrun returns with a great story, but the combat is lacking just a bit.
 You are basically a runner who watches a tape of your best friend before he died.
 You suddenly become his insurance collector and need to find his killer.
 The story is pretty engaging and I was sucked in from the beginning.
 You basically just follow mission after mission unraveling this mystery.

 Of course, you get to pick your class in the beginning.
 Go from ranged weapons to melee to magic.
 There’s also a fourth decking ability that makes you stronger during hacking battles.
 Once you complete some missions you get to The Union which is your underground hideout.
 You can buy weapons, cybernetic enhancements, magic, first aid, weapons, and various other things.
 Make sure you take plenty of health with you and stock up on the latest before the next mission.
 Usually, you have to hire out mercenaries to help you in a fight.
 I found the majority of the story fairly challenging but later on, it got downright unfair.
-The biggest issue is the unfair save system.
+The biggest issue is the unfair saving system.
 The game is autosave only.
 The game will only save at the beginning of each level so if you die it’s game over.
 This is so infuriating towards the end when you have really long and tough fights.